8bitbubsy/pt23f/release/PT23F/ReadMe.txt

  - Fixed: If arpeggio was used in vblank timing mode together with a speed above 31, it would not work correctly.
  - Fixed: Changing speed in SETUP was wrongly limited to 0..32.
-   (I had forgotten about vblank timing mode when I made this change).
+   (I had forgotten about vblank timing mode when I made this change)
  - Lowered process stack from 16kB to 2kB, to free up more RAM for systems like a stock A500.
  - The waveform plotter in the sample editor has been given a small